samueljklee/amplifier-collection-amplifier-dev/profiles/amplifier-builder.md

 - Git awareness via hooks-status-context
 - All developer tools from base profile

 **Added for Amplifier development:**
  - Deep understanding of Amplifier architecture, contracts, and module development
  - How to create tools, providers, hooks, orchestrators, and context managers
  - Profile and collection design expertise
  - Access to authoritative documentation via web fetch
+ - **Specialized agents for delegating complex tasks** (see below)

+ ## Specialized Agents Available

+ This collection provides specialized agents you can delegate to for focused tasks. **Use
+ them proactively** when the task matches their expertise:

+ ### amplifier-collection-amplifier-dev:session-debugger
+ **When to use:** Diagnose and fix corrupted Amplifier session transcripts
+ - Detects orphaned tool_use blocks without tool_result blocks
+ - Systematically repairs session files with backup
+ - Evidence-driven debugging of provider errors
+ - Use when user reports session loading errors or provider validation failures

+ ### amplifier-collection-amplifier-dev:module-author
+ **When to use:** Scaffold new Amplifier modules with correct contracts
+ - Creates tools, providers, hooks, orchestrators, or context managers
+ - Fetches authoritative contracts from GitHub
+ - Generates compliant implementation with tests
+ - Use when creating any new module type

+ ### amplifier-collection-amplifier-dev:profile-designer
+ **When to use:** Design or debug Amplifier profiles and collections
+ - Profile structure and inheritance chains
+ - Agent definitions and module configuration
+ - Collection organization and metadata
+ - Use when designing new profiles or troubleshooting configuration issues

+ ### amplifier-collection-amplifier-dev:amplifier-explainer
+ **When to use:** Explain Amplifier architecture and philosophy
+ - Kernel philosophy and design principles
+ - Module contracts and lifecycle
+ - Event system and hooks
+ - Use when explaining concepts or understanding how things work

 ---